Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 • Meals: Breakfast, Lunch & Dinner

-Day 3: Orange River to Ais-Ais Hot Springs – Namibia
+Day 3: Orange River to Fish River Canyon & Keetmanshoop – Namibia

 This morning is yours to unwind by the river.
 You may choose to embark on a leisurely optional canoe trip along the Gariep (Orange) River, allowing you to peacefully absorb the rugged, desert scenery and observe birds.
 The river offers an easy paddle with just a few gentle rapids.
-Following a relaxing morning, we are back on our overland tour vehicle heading north into Namibia, towards the magnificent Fish River Canyon.
-Our journey takes us to the nearby Ai-Ais Hot Springs, where we will spend the night close to the Canyon.
-Here, you can enjoy a soothing soak in the hot springs, take a swim in the pool, and unwind at the bar.
+Following a relaxing morning, we are back on our overland tour vehicle heading north into Namibia, towards the magnificent Fish River Canyon, second largest canyon in the world.
+We'll travel to a lookout point on the rim of the Fish River Canyon and stroll along the edge to stretch our legs and marvel at the view.
+We then turn west and travel to Keetmanshoop, where we will spend the night.

 • Optional Activities: Half-day Orange River Canoe Trip